-As such, we call upon Congress to move expeditiously to pass legislation that will provide lasting stability for DACA recipients, those with Temporary Protected Status (TPS), and the Dreamers, their families and our communities.
-We ask that this legislation would exclude funding for detention, deportation or border militarization or provisions that would limit opportunities for family unification.
+As such, we call upon Congress to move expeditiously to pass legislation that will provide lasting stability for DACA recipients, those with Temporary Protected Status (TPS), and the Dreamers, their families, and our communities.
+We ask that this legislation would exclude funding for detention, deportation, border militarization, or provisions that would limit opportunities for family unification.

 June 1, 2020 – Statement on Societal Healing to End Racism

 We Rochester Franciscans commit ourselves to be a compassionate presence for peace in the world.
-Believing that prayer and love can heal our society, we join with Mr. George Floyd’s family, his neighborhood of south Minneapolis and all who grieve his death.
+Believing that prayer and love can heal our society, we join with Mr. George Floyd’s family, his neighborhood of south Minneapolis, and all those who grieve his death.

 As a society, we are challenged to be strong enough to change our attitudes and behavior, to end this social virus of racism among us.
 To do this, we must listen to and respond to the concerns of all racial groups; allowing them to define themselves as we strive to create a future cleansed of racism.